 However, to ensure the best results for your clients, you should not use the CMM or the AIMM.
 These are simply examples of maturity models that have been created by others in the past to serve a specific purpose.
 Instead, develop your own maturity model that is specifically designed for your unique situation.

-Pointerpro’s very own Andres also discusses how to develop tailored advice through both a Capability Maturity Assessment and an Agile ISO Assessment in the video below.
+Pointerpro’s very own Andres also discusses how to develop tailored advice through both a Capability Maturity Assessment and an Agile ISO Assessment in the video above.

 A simple Online Presence Maturity Model for example, will consist of a number of subdomains along with parameters that evaluate performance using three maturity levels :